t-silvers/pyrty/README.rst

 While no benchmarks are provided, :code:`rpy2` will almost always be more performant, with some caveats for memory-bound functions and based on distribution and processing details.

+In summary, :code:`pyrty` is useful for quickly implementing readable, reusable, and shareable Python code when its underlying dependencies are more easily managed independently of the working environment.
+These situations arise both in quick prototyping and in shipped code that is not performance critical.

 ..
 External references:
 .. _basilisk: https://www.bioconductor.org/packages/release/bioc/html/basilisk.html